Skedulo/OptimizationExtensionExamples/README.md

 `sked artifacts function delete -f <state-file>`

+### Testing

+You can test your Optimization Extensions by running them locally using the following command (run at the root directory of the extension)

+`sked function dev . -p 3000`

+This will run the function locally on port 3000, and you can then make a `POST` request to the test endpoint at `http://localhost:3000/test-optimization-transformer` to verify the functionality of your Optimization Extension.

+Included in this repository is an [example payload.](https://github.com/Skedulo/OptimizationExtensionExamples/blob/main/ExampleTestPayload.json) Ensure you change the `resourceIds`, `jobIds` and `regionId` to valid record UIDs from your Skedulo tenant.

 ## Getting Help

-Please see the [Optimisation Extension documation](https://docs.skedulo.com/developer-guides/manage-and-schedule-work/optimization-of-schedules/extensions-transformers/), or get in touch with your Customer Success Manager.
+Please see the [Optimisation Extension documentation](https://docs.skedulo.com/developer-guides/manage-and-schedule-work/optimization-of-schedules/extensions-transformers/), or get in touch with your Customer Success Manager.